Sam-is-AI/Choose-Your-Adventures/The-Lantern-of-Lirien/meeting-the-elder.md

 Inside, shelves sag under the weight of bottles and bones, and a single blue lantern flickers weakly on the table.
 The elder’s eyes lift to meet yours, sharp and knowing.

-> "so... the Lantern's heart fades, does it? she murmurs.
+> "So... the Lantern's heart fades, does it? she murmurs.
 > "It's been calling to those with courage - or foolishness."

 She gestures to an old parchment covered in spiraling runes.
 One symbol pulses faintly when your hand nears it.